 Ontario Blind Curler’s Association – Bill Watson, President – (613)302-0390

 Ontario Provincial Championship is governed by the Ontario Blind Curler’s Association.
 It has a competitive and recreational division – winner of the competitive division goes to represent Ontario at the Canadian Championships held the following year in Ottawa during White Cane Week.

 The ParaSport Winter Games is governed by the Ontario Curling Council.
 It is an invitational event with the top four teams from the Ontario Provincial Championships Competitive Section being invited to attend.
-The ParaSport Winter Games is hosted by the Ontario Ministry of Tourism Culture and Sport every two years.
+The ParaSport Winter Games is hosted by the Ontario Ministry of Heritage, Sport, Tourism and Culture Industries every two years.